rajch/voxel-dockerclient/README.md

 Of these, the container-related commands like `start`, `stop`, `top`, `remove` and `inspect` can be invoked in two ways: either by using the `<command> <containername>` syntax, or by positioning the player exactly next to a container, and using just `<command>`.

-When the command console is closed, pressing the **I** key will invoke the `inpect` command.
+When the command console is closed, pressing the **I** key will invoke the `inspect` command.
 If the player is exactly next to a container, that container will be inspected.

 The `create` command allows you to create new containers.
 Currently, you can only use images already on your docker host.
 Image pulling will be added in a later release.

 Activity performed in other clients, such as the official docker client, will not reflect automatically in voxel-dockerclient.
-Use the `refresh` command periodincally.
+Use the `refresh` command periodically.

 The `go` command can be used to teleport the player to a particular container, using the syntax `go <containername>`. `go home` will teleport to the first (oldest) container. `go nextslot` will teleport to the spot where the next new container will appear.